 Our physical therapists will utilize both aerobic and strengthening based exercises to help with rehabilitation of a patient’s vestibular system.

 The purpose of vestibular therapy is to address symptoms and issues that patients may experience that are associated with dizziness, balance problems and difficulty focusing.
-Jennifer Mackie, P.T., specializes in vestibular therapy and also is an ImPACT-trained physical therapist (ITPT).

 Speech therapy is essential with certain patients to help assist with the cognitive remediation of speech.

 Neurocognitive testing is an assessment tool that is used to help with the treatment and management of concussions.
-ImPACT is a computer-based test that is performed as a pre-injury assessment (baseline tests typically done before start of sport season), and then can be performed following a concussion or a suspected concussion.
-ImPACT neurocognitive testing is a tool that can help trained medical professionals with possible treatment options as well as assist in the decision when an athlete is safe to begin a return to play protocol.
+ImPACT is a computer-based test that is performed as a pre-injury assessment (baseline tests typically done before start of sport season) and then can be performed following a concussion or a suspected concussion.
+ImPACT neurocognitive testing is a tool that can help trained medical professionals with possible treatment options as well as assist in the decision when an athlete is safe to begin a return-to-play protocol.

 BITS is a rehabilitation therapy tool designed to evaluate and improve abilities in individuals with disabilities resulting from traumatic injuries and movement disorders.
 BITS has many uses and applications that are beneficial to the management of concussions, including: cognitive training and memory/processing, vestibular training, motor reaction and planning, and hand-object-eye coordination activities.

-For patients involved with athletics, Liberty Hospital Sports Medicine offers a structured Return-to-Play program that allows athletes the ability to safely progress their level of activity following a concussion.
+For patients involved with athletics, Liberty Hospital Sports Medicine offers a structured Return-to-Play Program that allows athletes the ability to safely progress their level of activity following a concussion.
 The gradual-step program is overseen by a certified athletic trainer who has an expertise in concussion management and has ITAT training.